cyrillekey/foodie-courier/README.md

 ### Delivery
 - Push Notifications On New Orders
-- Update Location To Server In The Background
+- Periodically Update Location To Server In The Background
 - Accept Order To Deliver
 - Google Maps Direction To Destination
 - Get past Delivered Orders